When a Mars Simulation Goes Wrong

 During a real Mars mission, crew members will face a panoply of risks.
 People can, and probably will, get injured.
 They may die.
 Simulations like HI-SEAS attempt to forecast reactions to some of these threats, ranging from the things we cannot control, like the poisonous air outside, to those that we can only intuit, like the ideal way to organize a crew.

-“We have things that we know we don’t know,” said Jenn Fogarty, the chief scientist at NASA’s Human Research Program, the office that provides financial grants to HI-SEAS.
+“We have things that we know we don’t know,” says Jenn Fogarty, the chief scientist at NASA’s Human Research Program, the office that provides financial grants to HI-SEAS.
 “The ‘I don’t know what I don’t know’ is the scary space.”

 Long before we send the first humans to Mars and keep them happy and healthy, we’ll have to figure out how to do that here—and it starts with deciding who should be on the mountain, which isn’t easy.

-“You can select a crew all you want, get the right fit and mix, but there’s too many variables when it comes to human beings,” says Raphael Rose, the associate cirector of the Anxiety and Depression Research Center at UCLA, and who was set to study stress management and resilience on mission six.
+“You can select a crew all you want, get the right fit and mix, but there’s too many variables when it comes to human beings,” says Raphael Rose, the associate director of the Anxiety and Depression Research Center at UCLA, who was set to study stress management and resilience on mission six.
 “It’s just really hard to predict how we’re going to perform in all situations.”

-Mission six arrived on Mauna Loa after the customary, rigorous application process that requires written essays, references checks, Skype interviews, and, perhaps most importantly, the same kind of psychological screenings that NASA gives its astronauts.
+Mission six arrived on Mauna Loa after the customary, rigorous application process that requires written essays, reference checks, Skype interviews, and, perhaps most importantly, the same kind of psychological screenings that NASA gives its astronauts.
 With each iteration of HI-SEAS, researchers and mission personnel learn a bit more about crew composition and what types of people work well together.

-Steve Kozlowski, an organizational psychologist at Michigan State University who studies team effectiveness, said HI-SEAS finalists are scored on five personality traits, known in the field as the Big Five: extraversion, agreeableness, conscientiousness, neuroticism and openness to experience.
+Steve Kozlowski, an organizational psychologist at Michigan State University who studies team effectiveness, said HI-SEAS finalists are scored on five personality traits, known in the field as the Big Five: extroversion, agreeableness, conscientiousness, neuroticism, and openness to experience.
 Kozlowski said they want conscientious people, but up to a point.
 Conscientiousness can veer toward passivity.
 Some degree of extroversion is valuable, until it’s too much.
 Outgoing people can morph into domineering people.
 In other words, it’s all about balance.

 “There’s no magic formula,” Kozlowski said.